-7.8.6 Staff will be aware of the organisation's filtering mechanisms and will have understood the new filtering standards which can be found in Section 3, to ensure they know what is blocked, why and how this can help keep children safe online.
+7.8.6 Staff will be aware of the organisation's filtering mechanisms to ensure they know what is blocked, why and how this can help keep children safe online.
+Staff will manually monitor internet activity during sessions.

 7.8.7 Staff will talk to children and young adults about online safety at appropriate moments during their work with us, in a way that is age appropriate and suitable for their level of cognitive ability.
 Both age and cognitive ability will influence the language staff use and what will be talked about.
-Staff will be sensitive to the fact that as children get older, their needs and behaviour change, particularly through the teenage years, when they are more prone to risk-taking, mood swings and whether or not they will even talk to staff about things they may find embarrassing or even be ashamed about.
+Staff will be sensitive to the fact that as children get older, their needs and behaviours change, particularly through the teenage years, when they are more prone to risk-taking, mood swings and whether or not they will even talk to staff about things they may find embarrassing or even be ashamed about.